 Health Occupations Education

-The Metals Technology program is designed to acquaint participants with the three major technical occupations (welding, sheet metal, and machining) that are available in the metal forming, manufacturing, and metals/construction industries.
+The Metals Technology Career Cluster is designed to acquaint participants with the three major technical occupations (welding, sheet metal, and machining) that are available in the metal forming, manufacturing, and metals/construction industries.

 Career Related Education (CRE) is structured, age-appropriate experiences that prepare students for the school-to-career transition.
 The range of CRE experiences begin with Career Awareness and Exploration in middle school and culminate with work-based learning during the eleventh and twelfth grade.
 Work-Based learning provides students the opportunity to be enrolled in an internship, cooperative education, or youth apprenticeship.